SlackBuffer/digest_gopl/_notes/declarations-initializations.md

     f, err := os.Open(name)
     ```

+## `init` function
+- Declaration
+    - `func init() { /* ... */}`
+- Any file may contain any number of `init` functions
+- Within each file, `init` functions are automatically executed when the program starts, in the order in which they are declared
+- `init` function cannot be called or referenced, but otherwise they are normal functions
+- Convenient to precompute a table of values
 ---
 - `const`
     - The value of a constant must be a number, string, or boolean